Published online Nov 21, 2019. doi: 10.3748/wjg.v25.i43.6416

 Published online: November 21, 2019

-Participants underwent clinical and psychological assessments, including the IBS Symptom Severity System, an Italian modified version of the Bowel Disease Questionnaire, the Bristol Stool Form Scale, the Hospital Anxiety and Depression Scale, and the VSI, along with visceral sensitivity testing.
-Fecal metabolites were measured by targeted metabolomics approaches.
+Thirty IBS-D patients and 15 age- and sex-matched healthy controls (HCs) underwent clinical and psychological assessments, including the IBS Symptom Severity System (IBS-SSS), an Italian modified version of the Bowel Disease Questionnaire, the Bristol Stool Form Scale (BSFS), the Hospital Anxiety and Depression Scale, and the Visceral Sensitivity Index.
+Visceral sensitivity to rectal distension was tested using high-resolution manometry system by the same investigator.
+Fecal metabolites, including amino acids and organic acids, were measured by targeted metabolomics approaches.
 Correlation analyses between these parameters were performed.
-SPSS (IBM-SPSS Statistics, Chicago, IL, United States) version 21.0 was used for statistical analysis.